Shardeum Documentation

 3.3 Sale

-Of the 18% of SHM supply allocated for Sale, about 32% has been sold to private investors in two seed rounds.
+Of the 36.72% of SHM supply allocated for Sale, less than half was sold to private investors in three rounds:

 3.4 Shardus License

-The Shardeum project will obtain a license for the Shardus software by allowing Shardus token (ULT) holders to claim 1% of the max supply (5,080,000 SHM) in proportion to the Shardus tokens they hold.
+The Shardeum project will obtain a license for the Shardus software by allowing Shardus token (ULT) holders to claim 1% of the 249m supply in proportion to the Shardus tokens they hold.
 More details about the claim event will be posted on the Shardeum website in the near future.
 The founders and several members of the team hold Shardus tokens.

 3.5 Emissions After Genesis